 6249 S. Turkey Creek Rd., Morrison

 Tiny Town began in 1915 at the site of an old stage coach stop just outside of Denver when George Turner began erecting one-sixth sized buildings for his young daughter.
 In 1920, the town was open to the public and in just five years it became one of Colorado's top five attractions.
 By 1939, a miniature railway was added, but a flood, a fire and changing economic conditions forced the attraction to close.
 In 1988, volunteers began the resurrection of Tiny Town.
-Today, over 100 colorful buildings are in place, all beautifully hand-crafted with wonderful details, many with full interiors.
+Today, more than 100 colorful buildings are in place, all beautifully hand-crafted with wonderful details, many with full interiors.
 Some of the buildings are exact replicas of famous structures from Colorado's history, but all fit the character of a Colorado village at the turn of the century.
-The one-sixth size village is circled by the miniature tiny town railway, a mile-long run with open-air cars pulled by an authentic steam locomotive similar to the narrow gauge locomotives that once worked the mountain lines of Colorado.
+The one-sixth size village is circled by the miniature tiny town railway, a mile-long run with open-air cars pulled by an authentic steam locomotive similar to the narrow-gauge locomotives that once worked the mountain lines of Colorado.
 The train crosses a trestle over a small stream, and curls through tall pine trees in its lovely mountain location, affording excellent views of the 100 buildings of the village.

 Forney Museum of Transportation

 4304 Brighton Blvd.

-The Forney Museum of Transportation is a one-of-a-kind collection of over 500 exhibits relating to historical transportation.
+The Forney Museum of Transportation is a one-of-a-kind collection of more than 500 exhibits relating to historical transportation.
 It began with antique cars, but soon expanded to include vehicles of all kinds.
 Some of these are familiar, while others spark the imagination.
 Highlights include the Big Boy, the world's largest steam locomotive, and a selection of Forney Locomotives, as well as rail cars and private cars.

 500 S. Broadway